Efficient flexible boundary conditions for long dislocations: Introduction

 making use of the lattice Green function $\bmG(\bato - \batoB)$ of the harmonic problem.
 Evidently, the FBC method converges when the incompatibility forces become sufficiently small.
-As such, the FBC method shares analogies with boundary element methods since the incompatibility forces are the only actual additional degrees of freedom. \footnote{additional to the anharmonic/atomistic degrees of freedom}
+The FBC method therefore has similarities with BEMs since the incompatibility forces are the only actual additional degrees of freedom. \footnote{additional to the anharmonic/atomistic degrees of freedom}

 Hitherto, the FBC method has yet primarily been be applied to problems requiring only a rather small number of atoms of $\clO(10^3)$--$\clO(10^4)$, such as straight or kinked dislocations (e.g., in \citep{sinclair_flexible_1978,rao_greens_1998}); additionally, it has seen pronounced attention in context of quantum-mechanical/molecular mechanics coupling (e.g., \citep{woodward_flexible_2002,tan_dislocation_2019,andreoni_ab_2020}).
 This is primarily due to the fact that the Green matrix obtained from \eqref{eq:u=Gf} is dense and, thus, storing and multiplying it by a vector both scale quadratically with the number of pad atoms.
 This is problematic for two reasons: i) storing the Green matrix rapidly requires several hundreds of Gigabytes, even if the size of the atomistic domain is still relatively small (of $\clO(10^5)$--$\clO(10^6)$ atoms) for today's standards (cf. \citep{hodapp_lattice_2019}), and ii) computing the matrix-vector multiplication \eqref{eq:u=Gf} can become more costly than solving the atomistic problem.
-Combined with the fact that domain decomposition solvers require several back-and-forth iterations between the subproblems and, so, more force computations than monolithic solvers makes the FBC method potentially so inefficient that any advantage over the PAD method disappears---even though the PAD method requires much more atoms (cf. \citep{bacon_chapter_2009}).
+Combined with the fact that domain decomposition solvers require several back-and-forth iterations between the subproblems and, so, more force computations than monolithic solvers makes the FBC method potentially so inefficient that any advantage over the PAD method disappears---even though the PAD method requires much more atoms.
+This is likely the reason why, to date, materials scientists considered the FBC method as impractical for large-scale problems (see, e.g., \citep{bacon_chapter_2009}).